Overview of APRN Prescriptive Privileges in Texas

 Physicians may also delegate ordering and prescribing Schedule II Controlled Substances to a narrow range of APRNs and PAs who are:

-- treating patients who are terminally ill and cared for through a qualified hospice care provider;
+- treating terminally ill patients cared for through a qualified hospice care provider;

 - facility-based in a hospital and treating patients in that hospital’s emergency department; or